 For operational purposes, as required by federal law, this commitment is vested in the Institutional Review Board for Research Involving Human Subjects (the IRB) which operates under a Federalwide Assurance (FWA) on file with the Office for Human Research Protections (OHRP) within the U.S. Department of Health and Human Services (DHHS):

 To comply with the Code of Virginia § 32.1-162.19, Radford University reviews, in the same manner, all research involving human subjects conducted by its faculty, staff, and students.

-The Radford University IRB is appointed by the Institutional Official, the Dean of the College of Graduate and Professional Studies.
+The Radford University IRB is appointed by the Institutional Official, the Dean of the College of Graduate Studies and Research.
 Members of the IRB serve a 3-year term that is renewable at the discretion of the Institutional Official.